-The Federal Government has announced the HomeBuilder scheme as part of its Economic Response to the Coronavirus.
-In the announcement it is offering owner-occupiers (including first home buyers) a grant of $25, 000 to substantially renovate an existing home or build a new home.
+The Federal Government announced the HomeBuilder scheme as part of its Economic Response to the Coronavirus.
+The scheme offers owner-occupiers (including first home buyers) a grant of $25, 000 to substantially renovate an existing home or build a new home.

-This scheme has been offered to assist in boosting the residential construction market to recover from downturns in the industry.
+This scheme has been offered to assist in boosting the residential construction industry in an aim to assist in economic recover.

 To qualify for the scheme the owner-occupier must have a signed contract between 4 June 2020 and 31 December 2020 for the work (renovation or new build) the work must commence within three months of the contract date.

 - you are a natural person (not a company or trust)